Almina Hodžić

 Almina Hodžić (born 2 November 1988) is a Bosnian footballer who plays as a goalkeeper and has appeared for the Bosnia and Herzegovina women's national team.

-Career
+Club career

+End August 2023, Hodžić moved to Turkey and signed with Ataşehir Belediyespor to play in the 2023–24 Super League season.
+After capping in 14 matches for ATaşehir Belediyespor, she transferred to Fatih Vatan Spor mid January 2024 for the second half of the season.

+International career

 Hodžić has been capped for the Bosnia and Herzegovina national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.